 How to Upload Favicon #

 Go to your WordPress dashboard and click on Appearance.
-After that, Customize like in the video on the Architect theme documentation.
-As a result, the site will load your front-page and you will see the options.
+After that, Customize it like in the video on the Architect theme documentation.
+As a result, the site will load your front page, and you will see the options.
 Select the ‘Site Identity’ in this area you will be able to edit the browser tab tagline and the logo Favicon.
-As is showed on the attached image above in the WordPress documentation.
+As is shown in the attached image above in the WordPress documentation.

-Note: This part of the Architect theme documentation is on the bases of the official WordPress.org site https://wordpress.org/about/requirements/
+Note: This part of the Architect theme documentation is on the bases of the official WordPress.org site.

 To run WordPress we recommend your host supports #